CyVerse-learning-materials/discovery_environment_guide/step4.rst

 ----

-*Save Discovery environment Job Parameters*
+*Save Discovery Environment Job Parameters*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The analysis menu gives you several options, including saving the parameters
+The Analyses menu gives you several options, including saving the parameters
-of a previously used job.
+of a previously run job.

   1. Click on **Analyses** from the DE workspace
-  2. Select (checkbox) an analysis; from the *Analysis* menu select *View
+  2. Select (checkbox) an analysis; then from the *Analyses* menu, select *View
      Parameters*
-  3. View the parameters and select "Save As" to save parameters as a text file
+  3. View the parameters and select "Save to file" to save parameters as a text file
      in your Data Store.

 ----